HMSthecoder/MediMind-image-/README.md

 ## 📞 Contact

-For questions or collaboration opportunities, please open an issue or contact [your email].
+For questions or collaboration opportunities, please open an issue or contact 202204043.himanshupsk@student.xavier.ac.in.

 ---